Home Blog

 1. Identify and investigate hyperfocus patterns

 The first step is to identify the situation, motivation, and environment in which the hyperfocus episode happens.
-This step includes understanding how hyperfocus looks to a patient, its duration, if it impacts their self-care, and how they respond to interruptions.
-This tip will help patients improve their metacognition capacity so they can know when hyperfocus is taking over and, as a result, have an effective plan to exit an episode.
+This step includes understanding how hyperfocus looks, its duration, if it impacts your self-care, and how you respond to interruptions.
+This way, you will know when hyperfocus is taking over and, as a result, have an effective plan to exit an episode.

 2. Identify the root causes of your hyperfocus